The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Try Frase's AI visibility tracking

 Frase tracks where AI search cites your brand across ChatGPT, Perplexity, Claude, Gemini, and Google AI, with daily updates and alerts the day your visibility moves.
 The same workspace lets you research the gap, draft the page in your brand voice, score it for SEO and GEO, and publish to your CMS.
+That's the monitor-and-fix loop in one place.

 Want a free read first?
 Run the AI Visibility Checker on your own domain.
 When you're ready to track continuously and act on what you find, start a 7-day free trial.
 No credit card required.